Finanzverwaltung am Laptop

 Get started now

-Learn how to set membership fees in the club and how you can decide on an increase in contributions.
+Learn how to set membership fees within the club and how you can decide on an increase in contributions.
 Get valuable tips for designing contributions in your club.

 In this short webinar, we'll show you how to manage contributions efficiently and keep a stress-free overview of your club finances — relaxed from the start of the year to the end.

 The membership fee is a regularly paid fee that is charged by members of a club.
-This fee is used to cover running costs in the club, for example for rents, insurance, materials or personnel.
-The membership fee is therefore a type of “operating fee”, which ensures that the club can maintain its activities.
+This fee is used to cover the club’s operating expenses, such as rent, insurance, supplies, and staff costs.
+The membership fee is therefore a type of “operating contribution” that ensures the club can continue its activities.

 In many cases, the amount of the membership fee depends on the type of club and its activities.
 For example, a sports club could charge a higher membership fee than a cultural club, as the costs of sports equipment and facilities are generally higher.
 The size of the club and the number of its members can also influence the amount of the membership fee.